-For further information Contact Mrs Clifton (Teacher of Art), Miss R Bossley (Teacher of Art) Mrs Fullard (Subject Leader of Design) or Mr Rayner (Teacher of Art & Design)
+For further information

+Contact Mr Rayner (Lead Teacher of Art and Design) or Miss R Bossley (Teacher of Art)

 MUSIC

 The Edexcel GCSE Music course is approached through the 3 components of Performing, Composing and Appraising and is a natural extension of the first three years of music at Fearnhill.
 Students will complete two compositions (using Garageband) and two performances as part of their coursework.
 A practical approach is taken to much of the teaching and learning experience in Music and attending extra-curricular activities is actively encouraged, as is practising in the department during lunch times and after school.